-Option Price involves two components – Intrinsic Value and Option Premium.Option Premium is the value we get by subtracting the Intrinsic Value of an Option from the Current Market Price of that particular Option.
+Option premium is the value we get by subtracting the intrinsic value of option from the current market price of that particular option.

-There are several factors affecting Option Prices.
+There are several factors affecting option prices.
 Some are more significant while others have less significance for trading purposes.

-If you take a look at an Option Calculator available in your Trading Account or Demat Account, You would find the following factors affecting the Option Prices (or Option Premium).
+If you take a look at an Option price calculator available in your trading account or Demat account, You would find the following factors affecting pricing of Options (Option Premium).

 2. Underlying Security Price

 6. Duration Left in Contact Expiry or Time Value.

 The other factor which holds prime significance in Option Pricing and we mentioned above is the Intrinsic Value.